 - 60 percent of the fund requested by the applicant through F30 and F31 grants for dual-degree training

 - $4,200 for non-federal/non-profit organizations annually and $3,100 for federal/for-profit institutions through F30 and F31grants

 - $9,850 per year at non-federal/non-profit organizations annually and $8,750 for federal/for-profit institutions through F32 grant.

 Research Training Grant (T Series)

 The purpose of research training grants is to advance and improve scientific research conducts at NIH institutes and centers.
-In the training period duration, the research training plan – presented by grant expectants – describes the quality, experimental design, and significance of pipelined scientific projects.
+During the training period duration, the research training plan – presented by the grant expectant – describes the quality, experimental design, and significance of pipelined scientific projects.
 If you are a Post-doctoral applicant, you will receive a certain stipend because post-doctoral candidates are not considered an employee.
 As a trainee, though, your stipend entitlement depends on the open positions under your program director.

 If you’re planning to apply for any of the research training grants, you must possess U.S. citizenship or are a permanent resident with Alien Registration Receipt Card (green card) because researchers on temporary or student visas are not considered eligible.

 T Series – the research training grants as follows:

 The T32 training program works in many ways as the F32 individual fellowship program; It assists institutions to enroll selected individuals for pre-doctoral and postdoctoral research training in targeted, somewhat unexplored areas and groom them to have a career in health-related research.